Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Proof of Theorem

-Since this last inequality holds for all $q \geq Q$, all the assumptions of Proposition~\ref{prop:criterion} are satisfied and the proof of Theorem~\ref{thm-main} follows.
-It only remains to prove the main claim above. \\ \\ \textbf{Proof of Main Claim:} The proof is divided into two parts.
+Since this last inequality holds for all $q \geq Q$, all the assumptions of Proposition~\ref{prop:criterion} are satisfied and the proof of Theorem~\ref{thm-main} follows. \\ \\ \textbf{Proof of Main Claim:} { Throughout the proof, $c$ denotes a constant independent of $q$ and $(x,y)$ which may vary from line to line.
+We recall that for vector-valued maps $F$, we denote the $i-th$ component by $F^{(i)}$.} The proof is divided into two parts.
 In the first part, we prove that there exists a set $\Omega_{q,1,x} \subset \Omega$ such that \eqref{eq:TrajectoriesRemainClose} holds.
 In the second part, we show that for any integer $q \geq 1$, there exists a set $\Omega_{q,2} \subset \Omega$ such that \eqref{eq:TrajectoriesGoFar} holds. \\ \textbf{Part 1: (Proof of \eqref{eq:TrajectoriesRemainClose})} We now fix $x \in D_q$, then $x \in D_{q,R}$ for some $R \in \mathcal{G}_q$ (see \eqref{d:G_q}).
-We define the stopping time (recalling that we denote as ${A}(\cdot)$ the enlarged set of ${A} \subset \T^2$)
+We define the stopping time